EWA isn't a perfect solution – Clair On-Demand Pay provides employees with free access to money they've already earned at the end of every shift.

 In just the past few years, several companies focused on a new, transformative goal of eradicating payday loans, called Earned Wage Access (EWA).
 Employers offered EWA as a simple promise to employees: pay a small fee (equivalent to an ATM fee) to access your earnings instantly.
 In essence, EWA offered a much cheaper and less predatory alternative to payday loans.
 Employees were happy to get their checks early.
 Able to pay their bills on time, they were far less likely to look for work elsewhere.

-But most EWA providers only allow employees to access funds via a prepaid card.
+However, most EWA providers only allow employees to access funds via a prepaid card.
 Others lack financial empowerment tools like bill payment or savings accounts.
-The real downside?
-Using EWA, employers charge a fee to access earnings.
-Even small fees can stack up throughout the year, slowly turning employers into just another payday lender.

 Changes are bubbling in payday tech in just the last year, promising to transform the game forever.
 HCM companies, previously focused on time-tracking or payroll processing, started offering their own services that revamped Earned Wage Access into something more—something that creates a better employee experience.
 Enter on-demand pay.

 For the uninitiated, on-demand pay gives you access to your earnings way before your preset payday actually arrives.
-You never have to pay fees to access those earnings.
 The fresh spin on the outdated pay cycle is empowering, giving employees peace of mind and control over their money.

 Industries from retail to restaurants are experiencing a new kind of payday.
 At Clair, we’ve helped thousands of businesses unlock paychecks daily, immediately upon punch-out.
 It’s like having your time clock and an ATM built into one simple product.
 Best of all, it doesn’t require any additional setup because HR tech platforms like When I Work, 7shifts, Workwell Technologies, and Attendance on Demand have already built it into their core offering.
 Millions of employees gaining access to Clair On-Demand Pay can be free of predatory loans and steep overdraft fees.

-This means that employees can start using their earnings via a Clair Debit Mastercard right when they finish work.
-With this card, users can withdraw cash at 40,000 in-network ATMs nationwide, transfer funds to an existing bank account, or make purchases—at absolutely no additional charge.
+This means that employees can get free access to their earnings on their Clair Debit Mastercard right when they finish work.
+With this card, users can withdraw cash at 40,000 in-network ATMs nationwide, transfer funds to an existing bank account, or make purchases.

 And the trend is only skyrocketing upwards.
 In 2020, Ernst & Young released a study predicting that on-demand pay will be as common as credit card usage in the very near future.
 We love to hear how the tool helps workers feel more empowered in their lives and more financially confident.